DAY 1 - Overnight Flight to Europe.

 Day 19 - FRANCE . .
 Paris.

 A full free day to continue your exploration of Paris.
 A great way to begin your sightseeing is by joining the optional Seine River Cruise excursion, providing unsurpassed views of some of the city’s major landmarks.
-During your free time, your tour manager will direct you to the location of principal sights, such as the Notre Dame Cathedral, Louvre Museum (open daily except Tuesdays), Eiffel Tower, Opera, famous Galleries Lafayette department store, and Champs Élysées.
+During your free time, your tour manager will direct you to the location of principal sights, such as the Notre Dame Cathedral, Louvre Museum (open daily except Tuesdays), Eiffel Tower, Opera (Palais Garnier), famous Galeries Lafayette department store, and Champs-Élysées.
 Shopping enthusiasts will be thrilled with the fashionable boutiques and department stores.
 Continue your exploration into the evening, or if your visit to Paris is incomplete without experiencing a nightclub, consider the optional Paris Dinner & Cabaret Show excursion.
 (Breakfast)

 DAY 20 - ENGLAND . .
 London.

-After breakfast, take the high-speed Eurostar train under the English Channel and into London in just three hours.
+After breakfast, take the high-speed Eurostar train under the English Channel and into London in less than three hours.
 A motor coach and local guide await your arrival and will point out to the famous landmarks such as the Houses of Parliament, Big Ben, Hyde Park, Trafalgar Square, Westminster Abbey, the Royal Parks and Buckingham Palace.
-After your introduction to London, transfer to your hotel for check-in, followed by a 'Farewell Dinner'.
+After your introduction to London, transfer to your hotel for check-in, followed by a "Farewell Dinner."
 (Breakfast, Dinner)

 DAY 21 - ENGLAND . .
 London.

-Spend the day pursuing your personal interests.
-The ideal way to tour London is to purchase a double decker hop-on/ hop-off day pass (approximately £30), giving you access to popular attractions at over 90 stops!
+Spend the day pursuing personal interests.
+The ideal way to tour London is by double-decker hop-on/ hop-off day pass (approximately £30), giving you access to popular attractions at over 90 stops!
 If you wish to see the Changing of the Guard, check with the hotel because performances are limited to 11:30 a.m. on select dates posted one month in advance and subject to special events or weather.
-Stop at the famous Harrods department store or Madame Tussauds with its life-like wax figures.
-The tour manager will offer an optional 'Tower of London'.
+Stop at the famous Harrods department store or view the spectacular collection of paintings at the National Gallery.
+In the morning, the tour manager will offer an optional 'Tower of London' excursion.
 London offers many independent dining and entertainment opportunities, or join your tour manager for an optional 'London Dinner & Theatre' excursion.
 (Breakfast)

 DAY 22 - Daytime flight back to U.S.A.